Nakhon Ratchasima: Administration

 On 4 January 1908 Pho Klang subdistrict became Nakhon Ratchasima sanitation.

 The sanitation changed to town municipality (thesaban mueang) on 11 December 1935.
 On 8 March 1937 the municipality was enlarged to 4.4 km2. and later on 1 January 1983 to 37.5 km2 or 5 percent of Mueang Nakhon Ratchasima District.
 The status was upgraded to city municipality (thesaban nakhon) on 25 September 1995.
-The administration of the city is responsible for a population of 126,391 registered residents in 71,022 households.
+The administration of the city municipality is responsible for a population of 126,391 registered residents in 71,022 households.

 Climate

 Nakhon Ratchasima has a tropical savanna climate (Aw in the Köppen climate classification), with the large majority of its rain falling between May and October.

 Economy

 Korat's economy has traditionally been heavily dependent on agriculture.
 It is known as a processing centre for Isan's production of rice, tapioca, and sugar.
 The Isan region accounts for half of Thailand's exports of those commodities.
 Together, these three agricultural commodities employ 700,000 Isan families.
 Korat is also one of two sites in Thailand manufacturing disk drives by Seagate Technology, employing 12,100 workers in Korat.